winners1950/Migration-repo-project-Gitlab-to-Github-step-by-step/README.md

 ## Getting started with Migrating a Gitlab repo to Github.

 ## Migrating a repository from GitLab to GitHub can be done in a few straightforward steps.
 Here’s a step-by-step guide to help you through the process:

-### Step 1: Initialise both starting SCM and target SCM with an SSH key
-   bash
-   ssh-keygen
-   cat ~/.ssh/id_ed25519.pub(it maybe a different id-number from your environment)

 ### Step 1: Prepare Your GitLab Repository